 Have everything on hand first

 Big items such as the vanity top and special-order tile can take several weeks to arrive, so be patient.
-Before you take a hammer to your bathroom remodel project, make sure everything you’re going to need — including the vanity, plumbing fixtures, any new lighting, the tub and the tile — is on hand.
+Before you take a hammer to your remodel project, make sure everything you’re going to need — including the vanity, plumbing fixtures, any new lighting, the tub and the tile — is on hand.
 You might get frustrated waiting around for products, but it’s better than tearing up your fixtures and having an unusable bathroom until they arrive.

-Luxurious bathroom remodeling touches
+Luxurious bathroom touches

-When it comes to extras in a master bathroom remodel, look toward the luxurious.
+When it comes to extras in a master bath remodel, look toward the luxurious.
 Hang an extravagant chandelier over a soaking tub; add built-in warming drawers for towels, add a makeup vanity, or install a pass-through fireplace for ambience and warmth.

 Sound systems and televisions have become quite common in master bathrooms, but today’s remodels are taking the concept to a new level.
 Flat screens are becoming more popular and in-mirror models, where the television is visible only when it is on, are another option.

-Mosaic or glass tile is expensive but you don’t need a lot of it to add some individuality to your bathroom remodel project.
+Mosaic or glass tile is expensive but you don’t need a lot of it to add some individuality to your remodel project.
 Using the special tiles as a border or sporadically in the tile pattern gives the design a punch of color and character.

 Get a curved shower rod